sebmellen/sebmellen/README.md

 ### I'm the CEO of [Assembl Inc.](https://assembl.net)

 Assembl is a company I founded with the goal of evolving the research process.
 Assembl builds tools that help to digitize, decentralize, and democratize science.
+Our Github repository is [here](https://github.com/assemblnetwork), but we don't use Github much.